 ABOUT THE INITIATIVE

-The Students Taking Ownership Mentoring Project (S.T.O.M.P.) is a prevention program designed to combat teen violence before it begins by employing a model that will affect the factors that influence violence, and positively impact Mercer County, PA youth grades 5 - 8 first, the family unit, and ultimately the community at large.
+The Students Taking Ownership Mentoring Project (S.T.O.M.P.) is a countywide prevention program designed to strategically combat all forms of violence before it begins, by positively impacting Mercer County youth grades 5 -12, their families, and ultimately the community at large.

 Four youth-led community incubators will educate and empower S.T.O.M.P. ambassador leaders to raise awareness of issues affecting their community and to facilitate deliberate action plans and strategic solutions to violence.
-Evidence-based and data-driven programs and services will provide holistic support by offering consistent mentorship, advocacy, and arts-infused education that encourages positive emotional, spiritual, and social development.
+Evidence-based and data-driven programs and services will provide holistic support by offering consistent mentorship, advocacy, and arts-infused education that encourages positive emotional, spiritual, and social development for youth participants, and proven support systems for their families.

 S.T.O.M.P. has four overarching project goals to address the identified risk factors associated with youth violence.